veraison/ear/arc/README.md

 # Attestation Result Command

-The `arc` (attestation result command) command allows:
+`arc` (attestation result command) allows:

 * synthesising attestation results in EAR (EAT Attestation Result) format,
-* verifying and displaying an EAR
+* cryptographically verifying and displaying the contents of an EAR

 ## Create

 The `create` sub-command is used to synthesise an EAR given the full claims-set.